GillesBonne/swap_mc/README.md

 # Swap Monte Carlo

-Simulation code developed for my Final Bachelor Project, studying Applied Physics at the Eindhoven University of Technology.
-The goal of the project was to generate and describe the dynamics of supercooled liquids using a recently proposed Monte Carlo molecular modeling method.
 The simulation implements the swap Monte Carlo method introduced by Grigera and Parisi [1] for a mixture with various levels of polydispersity using a nonadditive soft repulsive pair potential [2].

 ## Getting started